Mdsomratakbor/Angular-Tutorial/Angular Interview Questions.md

 `Data binding is a phenomenon that allows any internet user to manipulate Web page elements using a Web browser.
 It uses dynamic HTML and does not require complex scripting or programming.
 We use data binding in web pages that contain interactive components such as forms, calculators, tutorials, and games.
 Incremental display of a webpage makes data binding convenient when pages have an enormous amount of data.`

 `Angular uses the two-way binding.
 Any changes made to the user interface are reflected in the corresponding model state.
 Conversely, any changes in the model state are reflected in the UI state.
 This allows the framework to connect the DOM to the Model data via the controller.
 However, this approach affects performance since every change in the DOM has to be tracked.`

+### 4. What are Single Page Applications (SPA)?
+`Single-page applications are web applications that load once with new features just being mere additions to the user interface.
+It does not load new HTML pages to display the new page's content, instead generated dynamically.
+This is made possible through JavaScript's ability to manipulate the DOM elements on the existing page itself.
+A SPA approach is faster, thus providing a seamless user experience`